jj2773/bikesharing/README.md

 ## Deliverable 2
 Key insights of the bike data can be interactively explored at: [NY CitiBike Challenge Deliverable 2 Analysis](https://public.tableau.com/app/profile/jonathan.jones5342/viz/NYCBikeChallengeDeliverable2/NYCitiBikeChallengeDeliverable2Analysis?publish=yes).
 In summary the following keypoints can be made for each image.

-* How long the bikes were checked out for all riders and gender.
-** Most checkout times are less than 30mins.
+* For the question of how long the bikes were checked out for all riders and gender, we can see in the VIZ that most checkout times are less than 30mins.
+Additionally, the bike trips for males were the majority and longest.

 ![alt text](https://github.com/jj2773/bikesharing/blob/main/images/deliv2_checkout_times_for_users.PNG)

-** Males have the majority and longest bike trips.
 ![alt text](https://github.com/jj2773/bikesharing/blob/main/images/deliv2_checkout_times_for_users_gender.PNG)

 * How many trips are taken by the hour for each day of the week, for all riders and genders